-In the lab exercise on exploring the surface of the Moon, there is a brief discussion on how impact craters form.
+During this semester we have explored the surfaces of the Moon, terrestrial planets and other bodies in the solar system, and found that they often are riddled with craters.
+In Lab 12 there is a discussion on how these impact craters form.
 Note that every large body in the solar system has been bombarded by smaller bodies throughout all of history.
 In fact, this is one mechanism by which planets grow in size: they collect smaller bodies that come close enough to be captured by the planet's gravity.
 If a planet or moon has a rocky surface, the surface can still show the scars of these impact events-even if they occurred many billions of years ago!
 On planets with atmospheres, like our Earth, weather can erode these impact craters away, making them difficult to identify.
 On planets that are essentially large balls of gas (the "Jovian" planets), there is no solid surface to record impacts.
 Many of the smaller bodies in the solar system, such as the Moon, the planet Mercury, or the satellites of the Jovian planets, do not have atmospheres, and hence, faithfully record the impact history of the solar system.
 Astronomers have found that when the solar system was very young, there were large numbers of small bodies floating around the solar system impacting the young planets and their satellites.
 Over time, the number of small bodies in the solar system has decreased.
 Today we will investigate how impact craters form, and examine how they appear under different lighting conditions.
 During this lab we will discuss both asteroids and comets, and you will create your own impact craters as well as construct a "comet".